Koverse/documentation/docs/source/dev/applications/webapp.rst

 Now we'll create a table component for displaying query results.
 This way, users can see the original text of each message, the date the message was created, and the associated sentiment score.

-To do this we'll create a SearchResults component.
+To do this we'll create a SearchResults component to show our results in a table.
 Create a new file called SearchResults.js under src/components and add the code::

   import React, { Component } from 'react'